Rozdandy/ms2-project/README.md

  * **Contains climate Change content**: A Bootstrap jumbotron which spans across the top of the site.

   * *Read more button*:    A green button which contains the impact of climate change.
-     * *Two more buttons*: Two green buttons, they are an bootstrap accordion to reduce clicks and scrolling, the left one has some climate change terms while the right one is link to the game and instructions.
+     * Two Green Buttons: Two green buttons, they are an bootstrap accordion to reduce clicks and scrolling, the left one has some climate change terms while the right one is link to the game and instructions.

 ## **4. Quotes